aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 3. The API Gateway endpoint URL that is available from the cloud formation stack output needs to be set in the `webapp.py` file.
-This is done by running the `sed` command shown below. **Replace the Run the `LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs` in the shell commands below with the value of the `LLMAppAPIEndpoint` field from the cloud formation stack output** and then run the following commands to start a Streamlit app on SageMaker Studio.
+This is done by running the `sed` command shown below. **Replace the `replace-with-LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs` in the shell commands below with the value of the `LLMAppAPIEndpoint` field from the cloud formation stack output** and then run the following commands to start a Streamlit app on SageMaker Studio.

     ``` bash
     # replace __API_GW_ENDPOINT__ with  output from the cloud formation stack
-    EP=LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs
+    EP=replace-with-LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs
     sed -i "s|__API_GW_ENDPOINT__|$EP|g" webapp.py
     streamlit run webapp.py
     ```

-4. When the application runs successfully, you would see an output similar to the following (the IP addresses you will see would be different from the ones shown below).
-Note the port number (typically 8501) from the output below.
+4. When the application runs successfully, you would see an output similar to the following (the IP addresses you will see would be different from the ones shown below). **Note the port number (typically 8501) from the output below**, we will use it as part of the URL for app in the next step.

     ``` bash
     sagemaker-user@studio$ streamlit run webapp.py